merative/acd-containers/src/pages/installing/using-image-mirroring.md

   Log into the Red Hat OpenShift Container Platform cluster as a cluster administrator using the `oc login` command.

-1. Create a global pull secret credential for the Azure ACD registry, if not previously created.
+1. Create a global pull secret credential for the Merative ACD registry, if not previously created.
 See [creating a global pull secret](/installing/installing/#acd-registry-pull-secret) for details.

   **NOTE**: You can only configure global pull secrets for clusters that have an ImageContentSourcePolicy object.
 You cannot add a pull secret to a project.